technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

   ![A screenshot of a computer AI-generated content may be  incorrect.](./media/image187.png)

-6. Expand chatapp folder and update .env file with your azure resource values.Save the file
+6. Expand chatapp folder and update **.env** file with your azure resource values from notepad.Save the file

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image188.png)